L7R7/gitlab-ci-build-statuses/README.md

 * `GCB_EXCLUDE_PROJECTS` (optional): Set a list of projects that should be excluded from the list.
   Must be a comma-separated list of integers of project IDs.
   If you specify projects that don't appear in the result from the API, a warning will be logged.
   Defaults to an empty list if the value is not set or can't be parsed.
-* `GCB_EXTRA_PROJECTS` (optional): Set a lists of additional projects that should be included in the list.
-  Must be a comma-separated list of integers of project IDs.
-  Defaults to an empty list if the value is not set or can't be parsed.
 * `GCB_JOBS_VIEW` (optional): Enables/disables whether to fetch the data for the currently running pipeline jobs.
   Possible values are `enabled` and `disabled`.